aws/aws-sdk-go/README.md

 The SDK includes the Go types and utilities you can use to make requests to AWS service APIs.
 Within the service folder at the root of the SDK you'll find a package for each AWS service the SDK supports.
-All service clients follows a common pattern of creation and usage.
+All service clients follow common pattern of creation and usage.

 When creating a client for an AWS service you'll first need to have a Session value constructed.
 The Session provides shared configuration that can be shared